Alexander Hay (died 1594): Hay and the royal voyages

 When James VI and John Maitland of Thirlestane went to Norway to meet Anne of Denmark in 1589, Hay was temporarily Secretary.
 James VI wrote to him, probably in December 1591, asking him to make sure exchequer officials and administrators attended to royal business and the management of his household.
 The letter refers to the dowry of Anne of Denmark, a part of which was loaned as an investment to the burgh council of Edinburgh.

-In December 1593, Young was appointed to a committee to audit the account of money spent by Maitland on the royal voyages.
+In December 1593, Hay was appointed to a committee to audit the account of money spent by Maitland on the royal voyages.
 The funds in question came from the English subsidy and the dowry of Anne of Denmark.

 Death

 Alexander Hay died on 19 September 1594.
 He was buried at Holyrood Abbey.
 According to a note in the manuscript "Books of Sederunt" in the National Records of Scotland, he died "schortlie after the baptism of the Prince by excessive paines and travellis tane by him at the time, immediately before and at the tyme of the baptisme".
+Hay's involvement included writing letters jointly with Walter Stewart of Blantyre asking for provisions for Henry's baptism.

 Hopetoun manuscript

 A collection of papers formerly in the library at Hopetoun House and now held by the British Library appears to be part of Hay's administrative paperwork.
 The manuscript includes material connected with the York conference, coinage, the English subsidy of James VI, cost-saving measures for the royal household in 1591, and gifts received at the baptism of Prince Henry.
-The volume has been digitised.
+A transcript of the document was made in 19th-century and is held by the National Records of Scotland.
+The original volume has been digitised.